iterative/dvc.org/content/docs/command-reference/plot/diff.md

 in the repository history.
 Requires that Git is being used to version the metrics files.

-The metrics file needs to be specified through `--datafile` option.
+The metrics file needs to be specified through `-d`/`--datafile` option.
 Also, a plot can be customized by [Vega](https://vega.github.io/) templates through option `--template`.
 To learn more about the file formats and templates please see `dvc plot`.

 Run without any revision specified, this command compares metrics currently presented in the workspace (uncommitted changes) with the latest committed